mesosphere/dcos-commons/frameworks/cassandra/README.md

 	```
 	hostname:LIKE:10.0.10.3|10.0.10.26|10.0.10.28|10.0.10.84|10.0.10.123
 	```
-1. Redeploy `node-1` from the decommissioned node to somewhere within the new whitelist: `dcos cassandra pods replace node-1`
+1. Redeploy `node-1` from the decommissioned node to somewhere within the new whitelist: `dcos beta-cassandra pods replace node-1`
 1. Wait for `node-1` to be up and healthy before continuing with any other replacement operations.

 <a name="restarting-a-node"></a>